GroundFloorUS/frontend-challenge/README.md

 ## Notes

 This is a fairly standard Vue CLI project with a few modifications added.
+Here's some things to know.
-The project has typescript, vuex, vue-router, [Buefy](https://buefy.org/documentation) and [Bulma](https://bulma.io/documentation/).
-Style resource loader is installed, so all Buefy/Bulma global scss variables are available in all components.
+* The project has typescript, vuex, vue-router, [Buefy](https://buefy.org/documentation) and [Bulma](https://bulma.io/documentation/).
+* Style resource loader is installed, so all Buefy/Bulma global scss variables are available in all components.
+* Fontawesome is in place for icons.
+To add additional icons you'll need to import them in `main.ts`.